ALTIBASE/Documents/Manuals/Altibase_7.2/eng/General Reference-2.The Data Dictionary.md

 ##### SEQ_NO

-When the information for a statement for one stored procedure is saved across multiple records in SYS_PROC_PARSE_, this is the sequential position of an individual record.
+When the information of a statement for one stored procedure is saved across multiple records in SYS_PROC_PARSE_, this displays the sequential position of an individual record.

 ##### PARSE

 This is a line of text belonging to the stored procedure or stored function.
-An entire statement of a stored procedure can be re-created by retrieving all records that correspond to a single PROC_OID value and combining the PARSE values in order according to the SEQ_NO values.
+An entire statement of a stored procedure can be re-created by retrieving all records that correspond to a single PROC_OID value and combining the PARSE values in the SEQ_NO values order.

 #### Reference Tables